suphamster/lada/README.md

 ### Alternative Installation Methods

-If you prefer not to use Flatpak or Docker, have different hardware specifications, or are using a non-Linux system, follow the [Build](#build) steps.
+If the packages above don't work for you then you'll have to follow the [Build](#build) steps to set up the project.
+Note that these instructions are mostly intended for developers to set up their environment to start working on the source code.

+There have been successful reports of installing Lada on Windows with Nvidia and Intel GPUs.
+AMD GPUs should also work but probably not with Windows as PyTorch/ROCm builds are only available for Linux.

+Patches / reports welcome if you are able to make it run on other systems or have a suggestion how to improve the documentation.

-Contributions are welcome if someone can package the app for other systems!
+Reach out if you can support packaging the app for other OS or hardware.

-There is some work-in-progress to package for [Windows](https://github.com/ladaapp/lada/issues/77).

 ## Build
 If you want to start hacking on this project you'll need to install the app from source.
 Check out the detailed installation guides for [Linux](docs/linux_install.md) and [Windows](docs/windows_install.md).